 7. Omarama Clay Cliffs

-Thankfully they’re not, which means you can visit them for yourself without joining Elon Musk on a one-way trip to the actual planet mars.
-The Clay Cliffs are just a 10-minute drive from the town of Omarama on Henburn Road (turn left onto Qualburn Road off the State Highway 8 then left onto Henburn).
+Thankfully, they’re not, which means you can visit them for yourself without joining Elon Musk on a one-way trip to the actual planet.
+The Clay Cliffs are just a 10-minute drive from the town of Omarama on Henburn Road (turn left onto Qualburn Road off State Highway 8, then left onto Henburn).

-The Clay Cliffs were formed over a million years ago by gushing glacier waters which eroded the clay into what you see today.
-There is a small trail that leads around the cliffs and you can also safely venture into them for a closer look.
+The Clay Cliffs were formed over a million years ago by gushing glacier waters, which eroded the clay into what you see today.
+There is a small trail that leads around the cliffs, and you can also safely venture into them for a closer look.
 It only takes around 45 minutes to explore the cliffs.

 8. High Country Salmon

-Located off State Highway 8, just South of Twizel is High Country Salmon – a salmon farm, cafe, and shop all in one convenient location.
-100% of the salmon from here is sold in New Zealand with half of it going to the on-site shop and floating cafe and the other half to local restaurants and stores.
+Located off State Highway 8, just South of Twizel is High Country Salmon – a salmon farm, café, and shop all in one convenient location.
+100% of the salmon from here is sold in New Zealand with half of it going to the on-site shop and floating café and the other half to local restaurants and stores.
 That’s pretty impressive!

-The floating cafe serves up everything from sushi to salmon breakfasts from 9 am to 11 am and an immense lunch menu from 11 am until 4 pm.
+The floating café serves up everything from sushi to salmon breakfasts from 9 am to 11 am and an immense lunch menu from 11 am until 4 pm.
 For the young kids (or big kids) you can throw fish feed pellets into the salmon pen for free and watch them go crazy!

 The small town of Twizel is a popular stop on the road from Queenstown to Christchurch.
-You may want to fuel up here or stop off for some food.
-My recommendation for food in Twizel includes Poppies Cafe on Benmore Place for their awesome Venison Pie or head to Fishtail Restaurant for some yummy Indian food.
+It’s also a great stop to fuel up and stop off for some food!
+My recommendation for food in Twizel includes Poppies Cafe on Benmore Place for their awesome Venison Pie, or head to Fishtail Restaurant for some yummy Indian food.